 A poll indicates that 88% of voters support continuing to set aside offshore oil and gas drilling fees into the LWCF and 85% of Americans want LWCF to be fully funded.

 The legislation for the act expired on September 30, 2015.
 The 2016 Consolidated Appropriations Act provided a short term extension for the fund, but only through September 30, 2018.
 Please join the Ranking Member and a bipartisan, bicameral contingent of legislators in supporting permanent re-authorization of LWCF, H.R.
 1814.

 Legislative efforts in the House and Senate

 Congress needs to reauthorize LWCF now; it has strong bipartisan and bicameral support.
 The following bills have been introduced in the House and Senate:

-- H.R 1814 permanently reauthorizes LWCF, creating a set aside of 1.5 percent to promote hunting, fishing and other recreational activities.
-The bill is sponsored by Natural Resources Committee Ranking Member Grijalva and has more than 200 bipartisan cosponsors.
-The Senate companion, S. 338, has 18 cosponsors.
-Swift enactment of either bill will ensure the future success of America’s most important conservation tool.
+- H.R.
+502 permanently reauthorizes LWCF, creating a set aside of 1.5 percent to promote hunting, fishing and other recreational activities.
+House Natural Resources Committee Ranking Member Raúl M. Grijalva (D-Ariz.) sponsored the bill and it has 127 bipartisan cosponsors.

 National Park Service Centennial Act